 Black Bottom Peanut Butter Pie

-This pie really isn’t fair to all the hard working bakers out there.
+This Peanut Butter Pie really isn’t fair to all the hard working bakers out there.

 It requires almost no oven time, is pretty simple to make, and is one of the best things I’ve ever eaten.